tomato42/marvin-toolkit/README.md

 Bleichenbacher in 1998[[2]](https://link.springer.com/content/pdf/10.1007%2FBFb0055716.pdf)
-with the difference being that the used oracle doesn't use the TLS or SSL alerts to differentiate ciphertexts but rather the time it takes the server or system under test to process the message.
+with the difference being that the used oracle doesn't use the TLS or SSL alerts to differentiate ciphertexts but rather the time it takes the server or system under test to process the encrypted RSA message.

 Use of non-constant time code, differences in memory accesses, explicit error handling, etc.—all those things impact the time it takes the system under test